Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Graph Ensembles via Markov Chain Monte Carlo Sampling

 \subsubsection{Graphs with Hubs}

+Our next experiments used double-edge swap MCMC methods to generate connected graphs with a fixed degree sequence.
 In real-world graphs, it is common for there to be a large number of lower-degree vertices and a small number of higher-degree vertices; the latter are often referred to as \emph{hubs}.
 This has led to the development of various random graph models that exhibit scale-free degree distributions~\cite{newmannetworks}.
 Because we are limited in the dimensions of \(\PG\) for which we can effectively compute the number of facets, the magnitude of hubs that we can study are not as great as often found in large real-world networks.
-However, Figures~\ref{fig: 18verthub} and~\ref{fig: 17verthub} are representative of the type of plots generated when studying graphs with hubs.
-In all of the experiments we have conducted for graphs with hubs, a general correlation between \(\Cws\) and \(\facets(G)\) is observed.
+However, Figures~\ref{fig:18verthub} and~\ref{fig:17verthub} are representative of the data we have observed in ensembles of graphs on less than $20$ vertices where the degree sequence has a small number of high-degree vertices.
+In all of the experiments we have conducted for graphs with hubs, a correlation between \(\Cws\) and \(\facets(G)\) is observed.